Braves ship ex-No. 1 pick Swanson to minors

-ATLANTA -- The Atlanta Braves have optioned struggling shortstop Dansby Swanson to Triple-A Gwinnett.
+ATLANTA -- The Braves have optioned struggling shortstop Dansby Swanson to Triple-A Gwinnett.

 Swanson was expected to be the figurehead of a rebuilding team.
 He was the No. 1 overall pick by Arizona in 2015 and was regarded as one of the National League's top rookies.
 He has hit only .213 with six homers and 35 RBIs.
 He has only three hits in 25 at-bats since the All-Star break.